Experimental and clinical oncology

 - Magnus Lindskog – Prognostic and predictive factor in advance cancer in the airways or kidneys

-- Peter Nygren – Individualised, more efficient cancer therapy
+- Peter Nygren – New and individualised cancer treatment

 - Tobias Sjöblom – Molecular cancer genetics